apache/cloudberry-site/blog/2026-03-26-apache-cloudberry-2.1.0-preview.md

 - **MCP server:** The release candidate adds an MCP server for Cloudberry, making it easier to connect Cloudberry with LLM-based tools and workflows.
 - **PAX improvements:** PAX gains support for `LZ4` compression for table columns, along with I/O and memory-management refinements.
 - **Fast `ANALYZE` for AO tables:** The release candidate introduces fast `ANALYZE` for append-optimized tables, targeting a common operational pain point for large analytical workloads.
-- **ORCA optimizer work:** 2.1.0 includes a series of ORCA improvements such as CTE pruning, partial aggregate pushdown below joins, support for hash window aggregation in the vectorized executor, and multiple correctness and memory-leak fixes.
+- **ORCA optimizer work:** 2.1.0 includes a series of ORCA improvements such as CTE pruning, partial aggregate pushdown below joins, and multiple correctness and memory-leak fixes.
 - **Runtime filter pushdown:** Runtime filter pushdown work continues in this cycle, including support for pushing filters down to Table AM and related fixes.

 ### Developer workflow and release engineering

-- **Release-branch testing and ASF checks:** The project added binary swap testing for the `REL_2_STABLE` branch and expanded Apache RAT-related checks in CI.
+- **Release-branch testing and ASF checks:** The project added binary swap testing for the `REL_2_STABLE` branch and expanded Apache RAT-related audit checks in CI.
-- **Sandbox and developer tooling:** The earlier `cloudberry-devops-release` and `cloudberry-bootcamp` work has been brought into the main repository under `devops`, and the sandbox gains a local mode for development and validation.
+- **Sandbox and developer tooling:** The earlier `apache/cloudberry-devops-release` and `apache/cloudberry-bootcamp` work has been integrated into the main repository under `devops`, and the sandbox gains a local mode for development and validation.
 - **Environment naming transition:** In 2.1, the environment setup has completed the move from `greenplum_path.sh` to `cloudberry-env.sh`.
 For background on that transition, see [Goodbye `greenplum_path.sh`, Hello `cloudberry-env.sh`: A Phased Transition Plan](https://cloudberry.apache.org/blog/from-greenplum-path.sh-to-cloudberry-env.sh).
 - **Compression and dependency cleanup:** The codebase also removes support for QuickLZ, encouraging the use of maintained alternatives such as `zlib` or `zstd`.

 There are many other fixes in areas such as hot standby, disaster recovery, utilities, CI portability, and testing.
 For a broader view of the current release candidate, see the [core branch comparison](https://github.com/apache/cloudberry/compare/2.0.0-incubating...2.1.0-incubating-rc2).

-## Apache Cloudberry PXF
+## Apache Cloudberry PXF (`apache/cloudberry-pxf`)

 Apache Cloudberry PXF is one of the clearest examples of ecosystem modernization in the 2.1.0 cycle.

 First, the codebase has been realigned with the archived `greenplum/pxf-archive` baseline, and Cloudberry-specific support has been ported onto that newer base for Cloudberry 2.1.
 The repository also received ASF-oriented cleanup, including updates to `DISCLAIMER`, `LICENSE`, and `NOTICE`, as well as removal of the pre-bundled `gradle-wrapper.jar`.

 Second, the project has refreshed its engineering workflow.
-Legacy Concourse CI files have been removed in favor of a cleaner CI layout oriented around current Cloudberry development and testing.
+Legacy Concourse CI files have been removed in favor of a refactored and robust CI layout oriented around current Cloudberry development and testing.

-Third, 2.1.0 continues the broader Cloudberry naming transition.
+Third, 2.1.0 continues the broader Cloudberry branding refresh.
 Java package declarations move from `org.greenplum` to `org.apache.cloudberry`, and the Go library dependency references are updated to `apache/cloudberry-go-libs`.

 PXF also includes a substantial set of dependency and connector updates in this cycle: